 Anna Martens and Eric Narioo started making wine together on Mount Etna in 2008.
 In 2010 they purchased their first vineyard of old, vine Nerello Mascelese and a 250 yr old palmento and wine building which they restored and “Vino di Anna” was created.
 Today they own 6 hectares of land which they farm biodynamically.
 They have extended the winery and buried 9 Georgian qvevri for vinification and maturation.

-Vino di Anna is a small domain owned and run by Anna Martens and Eric Narioo, high on the north face of Mt Etna, Sicily.
+Vino di Anna is a small family owned domain situated high on the north face of Mt Etna, near the village of Solicchiata.
 Mount Etna is an incredible place to grow vines.
 The soils are black, fertile and rich in minerals.
-Mount Etna is in constant eruption, often sprinkling the vineyards with fresh cinders.
+The volcano is in constant eruption, often sprinkling the vineyards with fresh cinders.
 The vineyards are located along terraces at high altitudes (600-1200 metres).
 The climate is extreme making it both an exciting and challenging place to make natural wine.

 Vino di Anna makes a range of natural wines.The vineyards are farmed organically and tended by hand.
 The grapes are all hand harvested.
 The vines are alberello (bush vines) and range in age from 60 – 100 plus years old.
 Nerello Mascalese is the principal red grape.
 The white is a field blend of local grapes, mainly Grecanico and Carricante.
 The wines are made with minimal intervention, natural yeasts, no additives, no fining or filtering.
 Little or no SO2 is used.